 2. Update Your Assisted Living Blog Regularly

-If you or I were tasked with finding a home for one of our aging parents, make no mistake that there would be a lot of thought and care put into that decision.
+If you or I were tasked with finding a nursing home or assisted living community for one of our aging parents, make no mistake that there would be a lot of thought and care put into that decision.
 Senior care marketers understand this and know that their prospects are likely to turn to the internet for research.

 While being helpful to your prospective residents and their families should be of utmost importance in your marketing, we can’t deny how rich in SEO benefits a blog is.
 Eventually, once you’ve developed a considerable amount of assisted living content, you may find that your website and pages are ranking higher in search engines results pages.
 Over time, this translates to more sales activity.

 3. Encourage Google and Facebook Reviews

 People that are searching for a senior care community like having their decisions validated.
 What others think about your community matters.
 Choosing the right assisted living community for an aging parent is a serious decision, so Google and Facebook reviews should not be neglected.